DiUS/pactflow_nest_react_workshop/README.md

       ... // copy from the previous step
       pactBrokerUrl: 'https://{YOUR_DOMAIN}.pactflow.io',
       pactBrokerToken: 'YOUR_API_TOKEN',
+      publishVerificationResult: process.env.CI === 'true',
       ...
     };
   }
 ```

+It will publish the verification result to Pactflow when:
+- The tests are all passed
+- The command of `yarn test:pact` is running under the CI environment with `CI=true`

 Let's run the provider verification one last time after this change.
 It should now verifying your contract and update the result in Pactflow.